- Home Health Billing Information

 - Treat a Health First Colorado member

-- Submit claims for payment to the Health First Colorado
+- Submit claims for payment to Health First Colorado

 In order to become a Health First Colorado Home Health Provider, an agency must: